 COPYM command can save time allowing you to perform multiple tasks with a single command, using this express tool you can perform array, divide and measure operations.
 Let’s start with the Divide option of this command.

 Type COPYM on the command line and press enter to start this command, select the object which you want to copy and pick a base point at next prompt.
 Now you have multiple options to choose from as shown in the image below.

 Select DIVIDE from the command line, you will get a prompt “select division ending point” pick a point dynamically or enter the distance in the command line, this will create distance within which copies of the object will be placed.

-Enter number of objects in next prompt and all the copies of the object will get placed within the selected length.
+Enter the number of objects in the next prompt and all the copies of the object will get placed within the selected length.

 It is similar to divide but instead of placing a fixed number of objects within a specified length it will place objects at the selected distance and it will keep placing objects till it reaches the end of the line.

 The command line will first prompt you to specify total length in which copies of the object needs to be placed then it will prompt you to select the distance between each consecutive objects of the linear array.

 Apart from COPYM command, there are also direct methods of making divisions along a geometry like a spline or an arc using DIVIDE and MEASURE command, click on the linked article to learn more.